-14. In Australia, the Accounting Professional & Ethical Standards Board (APESB), an independent national body funded by the professional accounting bodies, has responsibility for developing and issuing professional and ethical standards, including independence requirements, for audit and assurance practitioners through its Code of Ethics.
+- 13. Although funded by the government, the AUASB is an independent standard-setter as the ASIC Act expressly limits the FRC's and the relevant Minister's ability to direct the AUASB in relation to the development, or making, of a particular standard.
+The FRC and Minister do not have the power to veto a standard made, formulated or recommended by the AUASB and neither the FRC nor the Minister can direct a particular technical outcome.4 - 14.
+In Australia, the Accounting Professional & Ethical Standards Board (APESB), an independent national body funded by the professional accounting bodies5, has responsibility for developing and issuing professional and ethical standards, including independence requirements, for audit and assurance practitioners through its Code of Ethics6.
 Pronouncements and other materials issued by the AUASB should have regard to and incorporate relevant APESB standards and guidance where appropriate.

-Ш Due Process Principles
+III Due Process Principles

-- 15. The AUASB's due process requirements are built on the following principles: - Public interest focus ensuring due process in setting standards and developing (a) guidance is followed effectively with proper regard for the public interest. - Transparency conducting the standard-setting process in a transparent manner and (b) making public the information on which the AUASB bases its decisions at the earliest opportunity, including public board papers and meetings, timely notification of tentative and final decisions and, for new and revised AUASB Standards, publishing a Basis for Conclusions that indicates how decisions were reached and public comments responded to. - Evidence-informed directing AUASB activities to ensure that standard-setting (c) deliberations and decisions are informed by relevant and reliable evidence. - (d) Independence (both real and perceived) - putting mechanisms in place to reinforce the importance of objectivity in the standard-setting process, benefitting from deep technical expertise and a diversity of perspectives but without undue influences or bias towards special interest groups, political pressures or personal interests. - International cooperation and engagement maximising Australian input and (e) influence with the IAASB and, when relevant, other national and international standard-setters. - (f) Convergence to international standards and harmonisation with New Zealand standards - setting the framework for the standard setting process of the AUASB. - Appropriate consultation consulting in a genuine and timely manner with (g) interested and affected parties, to enhance the quality of standards and guidance and to be satisfied that the standard-setting process is appropriate and responsive to the public interest. - (h) Accountability - analysing the potential impact of its proposals on affected parties and explaining the rationale for decisions made.
+- 15. The AUASB's due process requirements are built on the following principles: - Public interest focus7 ensuring due process in setting standards and developing (a) guidance is followed effectively with proper regard for the public interest. - (b) Transparency8 - conducting the standard-setting process in a transparent manner and making public the information on which the AUASB bases its decisions at the earliest opportunity, including public board papers and meetings, timely notification of tentative and final decisions and, for new and revised AUASB Standards, publishing a Basis for Conclusions9 that indicates how decisions were reached and public comments responded to. - Evidence-informed10 directing AUASB activities to ensure that standard-setting (c) deliberations and decisions are informed by relevant and reliable evidence. - Independence (both real and perceived) putting mechanisms in place to reinforce the (d) importance of objectivity in the standard-setting process, benefitting from deep technical expertise and a diversity of perspectives but without undue influences or bias towards special interest groups, political pressures or personal interests. - International cooperation and engagement11 maximising Australian input and (e) influence with the IAASB and, when relevant, other national and international standard-setters. - Convergence to international standards and harmonisation with New Zealand (f) standards12 - setting the framework for the standard setting process of the AUASB. - Appropriate consultation13 consulting in a genuine and timely manner with (g) interested and affected parties, to enhance the quality of standards and guidance and to be satisfied that the standard-setting process is appropriate and responsive to the public interest.

+See section 4 of the Board Charter and section 225 of the ASIC Act.
 Chartered Accountants Australia and New Zealand (CA ANZ), CPA Australia and the Institute of Public Accountants (IPA).

-Cnartered Accountants Australia and New Zealand (CA ANZ), CPA Australia and the Institute of Public Accountants (IPA).
+Character accountants Australia and New Zealand (CA ANZ), CPA Australia and the Institute of Public Accountants (IPA).
 See APES 110 Code of Ethics for Professional Accountants (including Independence Standards) which has the force of law in Australia through the auditing standards.
 The APESB uses relevant international standards and guidance issued by the International Ethics Standards Board for Accountants (IESBA) as basis for the development of local APESB professional and ethical standards.
 Refer to details of the AUASB's Public Interest Framework in Appendix 1.

 Also refer to the Board Charter which sets out processes to achieve this principle.

-See paragraphs 22 and 193-195 of this document.

-See AUASB International Strategy.
+See paragraphs 22 and 238-240 of this document.
+See AUASB EISS Strategy.

-See AUASB International Strategy.
+11 See AUASB International Strategy.